The Beast (Revelation): The Scarlet Beast

 Revelation 17 mentions another beast described as "a scarlet coloured beast", although it is most likely the same as the Sea Beast mentioned in Revelation 13.

 Just like the Dragon and the Sea Beast, it has seven heads and ten horns, implying that these three are of the same species.
 Since there are also seven heads and ten horns among the four animals of Daniel 7, and since the animals of Daniel 7 exist until Christ's return, the seven heads and ten horns of the beasts in Revelation imply that they are related to the animals of Daniel 7.

 The scarlet beast is shown being ridden by a harlot who "reigns over the kings of the earth", whereas the beast of the sea is not described as being ridden, and is given "power and great authority."
 The seven heads represent both seven mountains and seven kings, and the ten horns are ten kings who have not yet received kingdoms.
 Of the seven kings, five have fallen, one is, the other has not yet come.
 The beast itself is an eighth king who is of the seven and "was and is not and shall ascend out of the bottomless pit, and go into perdition."

 Image of the Beast

-Those who dwell on the earth are deceived into making an image [interpreted as a statue] of the Sea Beast as a means to worship its authority.
+Those who dwell on the earth are deceived into making an image (interpreted as a statue or a Satanic counterfeit to image of God) of the Sea Beast as a means to worship its authority.
 The false prophet breathes life into the "image of the beast", so that the image becomes alive and is able to speak.
 It also declares death to anyone who does not worship the authority of the Sea Beast.
 Those who are killed for not conforming to the authority of the Sea Beast are blessed through the "first resurrection" that allows them to rule in Christ's presence as priests during the one thousand-year reign.
 The second death has no power over these individuals who were victorious over the beast by not being deceived, even though they lost their lives on Earth by his authority.